webix-hub/docs/data/api/ui.filemanager_templateicon_config.md

 templateIcon
 =============

-@todo:
-	check

 @short:
-	defines a template for icons that can be customized (used in "files" and "table" views)
+	a customizable template for icons in "Files" and "Table" view modes

 @type: function
 @example: